solid/solid/README.md

 is modular and extensible.
 It relies as much as possible on existing [W3C](http://www.w3.org/) standards and protocols.

+Solid is made possible by a community of [contributors](https://github.com/solid/solid/blob/master/CONTRIBUTORS.md).

 ## Table of Contents

 1. [About Solid](#about-solid)